jichengyue/Rulez/README.md

   ```
   rake rulez:install:full
   rake db:migrate
+  rake rulez:install:seed
   ```
-  This installs the whole engine: migrations, logging environment and rulez methods.
+  This installs the whole engine: migrations, logging environment, rulez methods, and prepares the db.
   It doesn't install the spec file (it can be installed after).

 * Custom install